autodesk-tandem/tutorial-rest/README.md

-# Autodesk Tandem REST API - Tutorials
+# Autodesk Tandem Data REST API - Tutorials
-This repository contains various examples on how to use Autodesk Tandem REST API to achieve certain workflows.
-Those are supposed to provide a reference implementation that can be adopted for specific scenario.
+This repository contains various examples of how to use the Autodesk Tandem Data REST API to achieve certain workflows.
+These are reference implementations that can be adopted for specific scenarios.

 ## Prerequisites
 The examples are written in JavaScript and require [Node.js](https://nodejs.org/en).